Kalyanee Mam: Early life

-Mam was born in Battambang, Cambodia during the Khmer Rouge regime, to Vann Theth Mam and Sok Sann Mam.
+Mam was born in Battambang, Kampuchea during the Khmer Rouge regime, to Vann Theth Mam and Sok Sann Mam.
 She is the fifth of seven children and the fourth of four girls.
 Mam's family was living in Pailin Province when the Khmer Rouge came to power in April 1975.
 They were evacuated to Battambang Province and her family members immediately divided and forced to labor in separate work camps.

 Mam and her family attempted to escape the Khmer Rouge camps twelve times, each time failing until the Khmer Rouge fell from power in January 1979, when she and her family finally escaped through forests and landmines to Kao-I-Dang, a refugee camp at the Thai-Cambodian border.

-Through the passage of the Indochina Migration and Refugee Assistance Act and with the assistance of the International Rescue Committee, Mam and her family resettled in Houston, TX in 1981 before finally relocating to Stockton, CA a city in northern San Joaquin Valley known for its large Cambodian population.
+Through the passage of the Indochina Migration and Refugee Assistance Act and with the assistance of the International Rescue Committee, Mam and her family resettled in Houston, TX in 1981 before finally relocating to Stockton, CA, a city in northern San Joaquin Valley known for its large Cambodian population.
 In Stockton, Mam's father worked as a caseworker assisting South East Asian refugee youth within the juvenile justice system.
 Mam's mother continued to support her family as a homemaker, raising seven children.